isomerpages/moe-sacps/_our-school/School Rules.md

 ### Respect for self

-<b>1.
-Dress code</b>
+<b>1.&nbsp; Dress code</b>

-(1.1) Pupils are to wear the prescribed school uniform.
-Modification to the uniform is not allowed.
+(1.1) Pupils are to wear the prescribed school uniform. &nbsp; Modification to the uniform is not allowed.

 (1.2) Pupils are expected to be attired in white canvas shoes with white socks covering the ankle.

-(1.3) Pupils are to wear their house T-shirt on PE days.
-Attire must be neatly tucked in.
+(1.3) Pupils are to wear their house T-shirt on PE days. &nbsp;Attire must be neatly tucked in.

 (1.4) Pupils should be neat and tidy at all times.
-Hair accessories must be plain and simple and restricted to blue, black or white only.
+Hair accessories must be plain and&nbsp;simple and restricted to blue, black or white only.

 (1.5) Pupils are to ensure that their hair should not be coloured and fringe should be above eyebrows.